Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 3. **User Interactions**: Document the optimized interactions created to enhance the immersive gaming experience that aligns with player expectations.
 4. **Expansion Opportunities**: Document the ongoing exploration of narrative and gameplay expansions based on user suggestions and feedback gathered during playtesting.
 The incorporation of player feedback has played a vital role in significantly enhancing gameplay quality and player engagement.
 Key refinements made include:
-1. **Onboarding Clarity**: Enhanced instructions to assist new players.
+1. **Onboarding Clarity**: Improved instructions to assist new players.
 2. **Gameplay Mechanics**: Continuous refining of the balance and engagement of challenges for enjoyable gameplay.
 3. **User Interactions**: Enhanced user interactions have been documented, showcasing the changes made to create a more immersive gaming experience.
 4. **Expansion Opportunities**: Investigating potential expansions to narrative and gameplay based on user suggestions and feedback.